 - Eggplant - Two medium or possibly one large eggplant should suffice, depending on the size and shape of your slow cooker.
 The fresher the better - freshness is what makes this one of the best eggplant recipes.

-- Grated Parmesan Cheese - fresh grated parm always tastes best, but you can definitely use what you have on hand for this
+- Grated Parmesan Cheese - freshly grated parm always tastes best, when possible

 - Marinara Sauce - fresh or from the jar, both work well

 - Mozzarella cheese - sliced (shredded will work too)

 - Basil - fresh chopped basil is best